 What can I use to clean printer heads?

 You can buy a specialty printhead cleaner kit with a cleaning solution, but it’s not really necessary.
 For water based inks, a soap and water solution will suffice (half a cup of distilled water with a drop of dishwashing liquid and an ounce of isopropyl alcohol).
-We’re using straight windex for our Epson printer.
+The DIY printhead cleaning solution we use is straight windex for our Epson printer.
 However, I’ve seen others using combinations of windex and isopropyl alcohol, ammonia and distilled water (one part ammonia to 10 parts water), 50/50 alcohol and water, denatured ethanol and water or even vinegar and water.
 If you use a solution that includes water, don’t use tap water or any water with added minerals.
 Be sure to use distilled water.
 This article goes into more detail about print head solutions and how to make them at home so choose the one that’s best for your own situation.

 The solution will be pushed through the printer head nozzles to flush out ink particles that are likely clogging them and interfering with the printer.